mdalamin-eu/mdalamin-eu/README.md

 ### Hi there,👋
-I am a full-stack developer with expertise in building scalable, cloud-based applications.
-I have experience in technologies JavaScript, Typescript, React, Redux, Node.js, Vue, Vuex, Pug, Ionic, HTML, CSS, Docker, AWS, Azure DevOps, SQL, NoSQL and Oracle Database.
-I have contributed to both front-end and back-end projects, from developing complex web services to managing databases, and I enjoy working in agile teams.
+I'm a full-stack developer with expertise in building scalable, cloud-based applications, with experience in companies like ABB, Iplex, and NTS, as well as in freelance app development.
+I have a strong foundation in both front-end and back-end technologies and enjoy working in agile teams to solve real-world problems.
 Beyond work, I enjoy learning new things 📚, building personal projects 🔨, doing photography 📸, contributing to Open Source 🖥️, and watching science fiction films 🎞️.

 <!--
 **mdalamin-eu/mdalamin-eu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.